 What is JRE?

-Java Runtime Environment is a part of Java development kit (JDK).
+Java Runtime Environment is a part of the Java development kit (JDK).

 Java Runtime Environment (JRE) is an installation package that provides an environment to run java code.
-It is to be noted that JRE is used only by the end-users those who want to run java code.
-JRE contains JVM in it that is JVM is a subset of JRE.
+It is to be noted that JRE is used only by the end-users who want to run java code.
+JRE contains JVM in it; that is, JVM is a subset of JRE.
 Java Runtime Environment includes the following:

 - User Interface Toolkits like Abstract Window Toolkit (AWT), Swing, Java Naming and Directory Interface (JBDI), Java 2D, Print Service, Drag and Drop (DND), etc.

 - Lang and util libraries like lang and util, management, zip, reflection, JAR, Preference API, Regular Expressions Concurrency and multithreading utilities, Logging and others.

 - Base libraries including Input-output (I/0), Math, Networking, Override mechanism Serialization, Java XML parsers, Java Native Interface (JNI).

 - Integration libraries, for example, Interface Definition Language, Java DataBase Connectivity (JDBC), Remote Method Invocation (RMI), Java Naming and Directory Interface (JNDI).